RESEARCH GROUP MATIC (CECAD)

 ADP-ribosylation in DNA damage response and ageing

-By building upon these seminal discoveries and combining our advanced proteomic methodology with biochemical and cellular approaches, we aim to understand at the molecular level how ADPr regulates DNA repair and the process of ageing.
+Currently, we are capitalizing on our lead to continue to push the frontiers of this long-overlooked PTM that is revolutionizing the research field.
+By combining our advanced proteomic methodology with biochemical and cellular approaches, we aim to understand at the molecular level how ADPr regulates DNA repair and the process of ageing.